-But over the years, how I plan my travel, has totally changed.
-Now I’m a last-minute planner and rarely travel with any set itinerary.
+But over the years, the way how I plan my travels has totally changed.
+Now I’m a last-minute planner and rarely travel with a set itinerary.
 When plans change or things go wrong, I just roll with it.
 Life on the road works out in the end and mishaps are just a part of the journey.

 For example, while backpacking in Europe earlier this year, I had my camera stolen in Bratislava, Slovakia — with almost half of my press trip still left unattended.
 Now I could remorse over what happened and spoil the rest of my trip or accept it all courageously.
-Accepting it all courageously, I reported the incident to the police and had the story (of what happened) published in a couple of local Slovakian-newspapers, in addition to writing about it on my blog.
+And accepting it all courageously, I reported the incident to the police and had the story (of what happened) published in a couple of local Slovakian-newspapers, in addition to writing about it on my blog.
 In the end, hundreds of Slovaks came forward conveying their deepest condolences and asking if they can help me in any way.
-A kind guy from Bratislava moreover donated a camera he wasn’t in need of, anymore.
-Not only did I gain a lifelong lesson from what happened, I also explored a bright side of Slovakia, and its people, who come out as a force, not wanting to have crime walking freely on their streets.
+A kind guy from Bratislava moreover donated a camera that he didn’t need.
+Not only did I gain a lifelong lesson from what happened, but I also explored a bright side of Slovakia, and its people, who come out as a force, not wanting to have crime walking freely on their streets.

 Facing Your Fears Isn’t As Scary As It Seems

-When I Started travelling solo, my biggest fear — being an introvert, and having an irrationally anxious mind about everything — was of being alone in public spaces.
+When I started travelling solo, my biggest fear — being an introvert, and having an irrationally anxious mind about everything — was of being alone in public spaces.
 I would feel so uncomfortable everytime someone shared a look while laughing with their friends as I sat alone with an expressionless face.
-But slowly I found my comfort zone in solitude and yet staying totally absorbed in whatever I was doing.
-From reading a book in a train with a dozen eyes set upon me to walking in an open market as I carefully gulp an ice cream, I’m now more capable of handling my fear of solitude than I ever imagined.
+But slowly I found my comfort zone and yet staying totally absorbed in whatever I am doing.
+From reading a book on a train to walking in an open market as I carelessly gulp an ice cream, I’m now more self-contained.